China's yuan slips, blue-chip stocks up for 7th day after Beijing cuts RRR

 * Onshore yuan falls, Shanghai shares rise 0.8%

-* China cuts banks’ reserve ratios, frees up $126 bln for loans as economy slows
+* China cuts banks’ reserve ratios, frees up $126 bln for loans (Updates with Hong Kong closing prices)

 By Luoyan Liu and Noah Sin

-SHANGHAI/HONG KONG, Sept 9 (Reuters) - Chinese yuan currency lost ground against the U.S. dollar on Monday, while stocks climbed, after Beijing rolled out fresh stimulus to underpin the economy against stiff trade tariffs and sluggish domestic demand.
+SHANGHAI/HONG KONG, Sept 9 (Reuters) - China’s yuan lost ground against the U.S. dollar on Monday, while stocks climbed, after Beijing rolled out fresh stimulus to underpin the economy against stiff trade tariffs and sluggish domestic demand.

-China’s central bank said on Friday it was cutting the amount of cash that banks must hold as reserves for the third time this year, releasing 900 billion yuan ($126.19 billion) in liquidity to shore up the flagging economy.
+After markets closed on Friday, China’s central bank said it was cutting the amount of cash banks must hold as reserves for the third time this year, releasing 900 billion yuan ($126.19 billion) in liquidity to shore up the flagging economy.

 The RRR cut came before data over the weekend showed the country’s exports unexpectedly fell in August as shipments to the United States slowed sharply, pointing to further weakness in the world’s second-largest economy and underlining a pressing need for more stimulus as the Sino-U.S. trade war escalates.